 Failure Is the Only Option: No matter what you do, there will always be one villain who will successfully send their piece of the crystal to Hades before you can get it.
 This however sends you into the finale where you go after the final piece.

-Everything's Worse With Bees: The Pooh spell, when cast, unleashes a swarm of bees.
+Everything's Worse with Bees: The Pooh card, when cast, unleashes a swarm of bees.
 At full-power, it's a whirlwind of bee's that covers the entire screen.